-In 2019, Peru's social, political and economic context has been highly unstable.
-Following the dissolution of the Congress, new leaders have taken control of local and regional governments, economic growth has been reduced to less than 3 per cent, and hunger has grown, now affecting the 9.7 per cent of the population.
-Peru has received a constant flow of migrants from Venezuela, which is starting to generate xenophobic reactions as politicians, mayors and ministers publicly show their rejection of this as politicians, mayors and ministers publicly show their rejection of this population.
-Moreover, the media have begun a campaign of criminalisation of Venezuelans, encouraging people to "protect themselves" from them while the Central Government has started the public expulsion of Venezuelans.
+In 2019, Peru's social, political and economic context was highly unstable.
+Following the dissolution of the Congress, new leaders took control of local and regional governments, and economic growth has subsequently been reduced to less than 3 per cent.
+Hunger has grown, now affecting 9.7 per cent of the population.
+Peru has received a constant flow of migrants from Venezuela, which is starting to generate xenophobic reactions as politicians, mayors and ministers publicly show their rejection of this population.
+Moreover, the media have begun a campaign of criminalising Venezuelans, encouraging people to "protect themselves" from them, while the Central Government has started the public expulsion of Venezuelans.
 Meanwhile, Venezuelan citizens are increasing the intensity of complaints about their employers for their illegal and unethical labour practices, such as payment below the legal minimum wage or the absence of contracts.

 In 2019, Action Against Hunger implemented a comprehensive response to the humanitarian emergency situation following the arrival of more than 850,000 Venezuelans to the country (80% in Metropolitan Lima).
-Furthermore, we worked on strengthening capacities at the regional, municipal and community levels to reduce the high levels of child malnutrition in rural areas of Puno or Ayacucho and to improve employment and entrepreneurship among young people and women in northern Lima.
-VENEZUELA
+Furthermore, we worked on strengthening capacities at the regional, municipal and community levels to reduce the high levels of child malnutrition in rural areas of Puno and Ayacucho and to improve employment and entrepreneurship among young people and women in northern Lima.